Snowflake-Labs/schemachange/README.md

 --- | ---
 -h, --help | Show the help message and exit
 -f ROOT_FOLDER, --root-folder ROOT_FOLDER| *(Optional)* The root folder for the database change scripts.
 The default is the current directory.
--a SNOWFLAKE_ACCOUNT, --snowflake-account SNOWFLAKE_ACCOUNT | The name of the snowflake account (e.g. ly12345)
+-a SNOWFLAKE_ACCOUNT, --snowflake-account SNOWFLAKE_ACCOUNT | The name of the snowflake account (e.g. abc123.east-us-2.azure).
+See [Usage Notes for the account Parameter (for the connect Method)](https://docs.snowflake.com/en/user-guide/python-connector-api.html#label-account-format-info) for more details on how to structure the account name.
---snowflake-region SNOWFLAKE_REGION | The name of the snowflake region (e.g. ap-southeast-2)
 -u SNOWFLAKE_USER, --snowflake-user SNOWFLAKE_USER | The name of the snowflake user (e.g. DEPLOYER)
 -r SNOWFLAKE_ROLE, --snowflake-role SNOWFLAKE_ROLE | The name of the role to use (e.g. DEPLOYER_ROLE)
 -w SNOWFLAKE_WAREHOUSE, --snowflake-warehouse SNOWFLAKE_WAREHOUSE | The name of the warehouse to use (e.g. DEPLOYER_WAREHOUSE)